 And when the fresh air fills your lungs, suddenly you are struck by the desire to know, to explore and to hear that elegant melody that is the French language.
 Because, now that you think of it, the reason why you don’t recognize the aroma of this capital is that until now you have only heard about it.
+So many questions wander in your mind, when you're walking down the most important streets of Paris.

 You have just left your bags in your apartment facing the Arch of Triumph and now you want to start discovering places to see in Paris.